ablaom/MachineLearningInJulia2020/tutorials.md

 ```

 (c) Optimize `model` over these the parameter ranges `r1` and `r2`
-using a random search with uniform priors.
-Use `Holdout()`
+using a random search with uniform priors (the default).
+Use
-resampling, and implement your search by first constructing a
+`Holdout()` resampling, and implement your search by first
-"self-tuning" wrap of `model`, as described above.
-Make `mae` (mean
+constructing a "self-tuning" wrap of `model`, as described
-absolute error) the loss function that you optimize, and search a
+above.
+Make `mae` (mean absolute error) the loss function that you
-total 40 models (combinations of hyper-parameters).
-Plot the
+optimize, and search over a total of 40 combinations of
-results of your search.
+hyper-parameters.
+If you have time, plot the results of your
+search.
 Feel free to use all available data.

 (d) Evaluate the best model found in the search using 3-fold
 cross-validation and compare with that of the self-tuning model